 Things to do in Seville in 1 day

 “Everything here is fictitious, except the setting.
 No one could invent a city like Seville” And we couldn’t agree more with Arturo Pérez Reverte: Seville is magical, it is unique.
 The Andalusian capital has an immense history, reflected in its streets, monuments and culture, marked by a turbulent history full of light and shadow.
-Discover with DareMapp what to see in Seville, one of the most beautiful cities in our country, and the cradle of the multiculturalism that the Iberian Peninsula has experienced.
+Discover with DareMapp these things to do in Seville, one of the most beautiful cities in our country, and the cradle of the multiculturalism that the Iberian Peninsula has experienced.

 In this blog we show you some of the monuments, points of interest and neighbourhoods that you should not miss during your visit to Seville.
-In addition, this guide includes the link to our app DareMapp, where you will find a complete and gamified tourist guide of What to see in Seville and other cities, to discover every corner of them using just your smartphone.
+In addition, this guide includes the link to our app DareMapp, where you will find a complete and gamified tourist guide of Things to do in Seville and other cities, to discover every corner of them using just your smartphone.
 Are you in?

 Ancient Origins

 Seville’s history begins long before the arrival of the Romans, with traces of Phoenician and Tartessian settlements.
 However, it was under the Roman Empire that Seville, then known as Hispalis, began to take shape as an important city.
-During this period, Seville flourished as an urban and commercial centre, leaving behind important archaeological remains such as the aqueduct and several mosaics that today are key to understanding what to see in Seville.
+During this period, Seville flourished as an urban and commercial centre, leaving behind important archaeological remains such as the aqueduct and several mosaics that today are key to understanding things to do in Seville.

 The Splendour of Al-Andalus

 With the arrival of the Muslims in the 8th century, Seville entered one of its most glorious eras.
 Renamed Ishbiliya, it became one of the most important cities of Al-Andalus.
-During this time, masterpieces of Islamic architecture were built, many of which can still be visited today and are essential to any list of what to see in Seville.
+During this time, masterpieces of Islamic architecture were built, many of which can still be visited today and are essential to any list of things to do in Seville.
 The Giralda, originally part of the city’s great mosque and now the bell tower of the Cathedral, is one of these iconic legacies.

 Renaissance and the Golden Age